benmesander/rvint/README.md

 ## Base Conversions & I/O Operations

 These operations support 32-bit numbers on 32-bit architectures and 64-bit numbers on 64-bit architectures.
+All routines are RV32E, RV32I,
+and RV64I compatible.

 - ASCII binary to binary.
-(RV32E compatible)
 - ASCII unsigned decimal to binary.
-(RV32E compatible)
 - ASCII signed decimal to two's complement binary.
-(RV32E compatible)
 - ASCII hexadecimal to binary.
-(RV32E compatible)
 - binary to ASCII binary.
-(RV32E compatible)
 - two's complement binary to ASCII signed decimal.
-(RV32E compatible)
 - unsigned binary to unsigned ASCII decimal.
-(RV32E compatible)
 - binary to ASCII hexadecimal.
-(RV32E compatible)

-## Square Root
+## Square Root (RV32E, RV32I, and RV64I compatible)
 - 32-bit integer square root on 32-bit processors.
 - 64-bit integer square root on 64-bit processors.

-## Greatest Common Divisor
+## Greatest Common Divisor (RV32E, RV32I, and RV64I compatible)
 - 32-bit GCD of two unsigned 32-bit numbers on 32-bit processors.
 - 64-bit GCD of two unsigned 64-bit numbers on 64-bit processors.

-## Least Common Multiple
+## Least Common Multiple (RV32E, RV32I, and RV64I compatible)
 - 32-bit LCM of two unsigned 32-bit numbers on 32-bit processors.
 - 64-bit LCM of two unsigned 64-bit numbers on 64-bit processors.

-## Bit Operations
+## Bit Operations (RV32E, RV32I, and RV64I compatible)
 - Count leading zeroes in 32-bit number on 32-bit processors.
-(RV32E compatible)
 - Count leading zeroes in 64-bit number on 64-bit processors.
-(RV64E compatible)
 - Count trailing zeroes in 32-bit number on 32-bit processors.
-(RV32E compatible)
 - Count trailing zeroes in 64-bit number on 64-bit processors.
-(RV64E compatible)

 ## Building

 clang, lld, and make are assumed.
 I'm currently using clang 18.
-The TARGET, ARCH, and ABI should be edited in the Makefile, and the CPU_BITS constant should be set to match in config.s
+The TARGET, ARCH, and ABI should be edited in the Makefile, and the CPU_BITS constant should be set to match in config.s HAS_... flags should be set for available extensions.

 A static library, `librvint.a`, will be created to link against.

-Only certain routines support RV32E and RV64E.
+Only certain routines support RV32E.
 The routines that do not currently give compile errors; this will be fixed in the future.
 RV64E is not a focus as I am unaware of any real world implementations.
 The Makefile has a CH32V003 target that is an RV32EC_zicsr target.

 ## Tests